arcus/education_modules/bash_scripts/bash_scripts.md

 You saw this in action when you called the script `interactive_count_type.sh` earlier in this module.
 Now we are going to look at how to make scripts interactive.

-Interactive scripts are most powerful when they include useful prompts, let's take a look at one:
+Interactive scripts are most powerful when they include useful prompts.
+Let's take a look at one:

 ```
 echo Enter your new variable here: